SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/output_selection.rst

 write a snapshot at the end of a simulation unless a snapshot at the final time is specified in the list.

+Note that if a simulation is restarted using check-point files, the list of outputs will be re-read.
+This means that it must be found on the disk at the same place as it was when the simulation was first started.
+It also implies that the content of the file can be altered if the need for additional snapshots suddenly arises.

 .. _Output_selection_label:

 Output Selection